tsl0922/ttyd/README.md

 ## Install on Linux

-- Install from ppa (ubuntu 16.04 only):
+- Install from ppa (ubuntu 16.04 and later):

     ```bash
     sudo apt-get install -y software-properties-common